Vocational Rehabilitation

 Service Information

-Some of the services provided include
+Some of the services provided (intended to provide) include:

 • A thorough and complete assessment to determine eligibility and rehabilitation needs.

-• Counseling and guidance
+• Counseling and guidance.

 • Referrals and other support to secure needed services from other agencies.

-• Rehabilitation technology
+• Rehabilitation Technology

 Who is eligible?